English Language Proficiency Tests

 - Your first language is English

 - You were educated in a country where the native language is English

-- You graduated from a high school where English is the primary language of instruction
+- You graduated from a high school where English was the primary language of instruction

 English Language Tests

 The most popular English language tests are the Test of English as a Foreign Language (TOEFL) and the International English Language Testing System (IELTS).
 The TOEFL is the most popular test for studying in the U.S. The IELTS is used to test English language skills for studying, migration and work.
-The TOEFL leans toward American English while the IELTS leans toward British English.
+The TOEFL tests American English while the IELTS tests British English.
 The TOEFL is available in Internet-based (iBT) and paper-based (pBT) versions.

 Minimum Test Score Requirements

 Each college sets its own standards for each test.
-Generally, the most prestigious U.S. colleges require at least a seven on the IELTS, an 80 on the iBT and a 550 on the pBT.
-Other colleges typically require at least a six and a half on the IELTS, 75 on the iBT and 510 on the pBT.
+Generally, the most prestigious U.S. colleges require at least a seven on the IELTS, an 80 on the iBT or a 550 on the pBT.
+Other colleges typically require at least a six and a half on the IELTS, 75 on the iBT or a 510 on the pBT.